robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 };
 ```

-Add a link to the `email` page to the index page.
+Create a link to the `email` page on the home page of your app.

 In **src/routes/+page.svelte** add a link.